 In addition to being a certified organic working farm, Digby and Alison offered bed and breakfast style accommodation in two tree-house style timber cottages, which have Council Building approval.
-Building approval was provided for the main house 22-3-89 (attached), the first cabin was built prior to 2003 and building approval for the second cabin building (21-1-03) is attached.
+Building approval was provided for the main house (22 March 1989), the first cabin was built prior to 2003 and building approval for the second cabin building (21 January 2003) was established after 2003.